truenas/documentation/content/SCALE/SCALEUIReference/Storage/PoolCreateWizardScreens.md

 {{< trueimage src="/images/SCALE/Storage/PoolCreationWizard.png" alt="Pool Creation Wizard" id="Pool Creation Wizard" >}}

-**Configuration Preview** displays a list of pool and VDEV settings that dynamically update as you configure settings in the wizard.
+**Configuration Preview** lists pool and VDEV settings that dynamically update as you configure settings in the wizard.

 **Inventory** displays the number of available disks by size on the system, and this list dynamically updates as disks move to VDEVs added in the wizard.